pavlogutsa/telemetry-platform-demo/docs/02-architecture.md

 # Architecture

-The Telemetry Platform simulates a modern endpoint-monitoring system similar to NinjaOne.
+The Telemetry Platform simulates a modern endpoint-monitoring system.
 It is built as a **microservices architecture** using Java 21 and Spring Boot 3, deployed on Kubernetes, with Kafka for messaging and Oracle DB for persistence.

 ---